ahme-dev/htswap/README.md

 - **Loading States**: Loading state can be styled (through `aria-busy="true"`)
 - **Multiple Targets**: Swap multiple elements at once
-- **History Modes**: Swap without url changes or replace the url than pushing to it
+- **History Modes**: Swap without URL changes or replace the URL rather than pushing to it
-- **Head Modes**: Can append head elements rather than replace, or re-eval existing scripts, as needed
+- **Head Modes**: Can append head elements rather than replace, or re-eval existing scripts
-- **Smart Targeting**: Able to automatically match partial server responses to elements on page
+- **Auto Targeting**: Automatically match server response elements by ID to client elements
-- **Target Aliases**: Swap content with different elements on the server
+- **Target Aliases**: Map server selectors to different client selectors
-- **Swap Modes**: Swap content in different ways (innerHTML, outerHTML, etc.)
+- **Swap Modes**: Control how content is inserted (innerHTML, outerHTML, beforeend, etc.)

 ## 📦 Installation